We’ve updated this article, which was first published in May 2021.

 Are there eligibility requirements?

-Put simply, no. ArcGIS Enterprise is available to all customers.
+There are no eligibility requirements for ArcGIS Enterprise on Kubernetes; it is available to all customers.
 You do not need to have an Enterprise Agreement with Esri to buy an annual subscription license for the software.
 Please talk directly with your Esri representative for more details.

 With that said, we highly encourage you to have a relationship set up with Esri, your Esri distributor, or an Esri partner that has expertise with ArcGIS Enterprise and with Kubernetes.
 Deploying on Kubernetes is not a trivial task.
-Assessing system requirements, designing an installation, deploying and tuning the software on Kubernetes does require a specific skillset and we want you to be successful.
+Assessing system requirements, designing an installation, and deploying and tuning the software on Kubernetes requires skills and experience, and we want you to be successful.
 An Advantage Program with Esri, if available to you, is a great way to gain access to consulting support such as through Esri Professional Services.

 Thanks for reading!

-Our goal will always be to help you achieve success in using GIS to solve problems and “See What Other’s Can’t.”
+Our goal will always be to help you achieve success in using GIS to solve some of the biggest geospatial challenges in the world today.
 Many of our customers and partners are seeking to gain familiarity with Kubernetes because its potential for providing scalability, resilience, and manageability resonates with them.
 We would like to engage with you in exploring if Kubernetes is right for you.